 Some collagen supplements are available as flavored options, but I generally prefer to have something that is completely tasteless.
 The advantage of this is that you can easily mix it with drinks or into your breakfast cereal for a quick boost in the morning.

-Side effects of taking collagen supplements are generally very rare.
+Side effects of taking collagen protein powder are generally very rare, though some people experience bloating, gas, and nausea.
 In most cases where I found comments in forums and Facebook groups, the reason was mainly down to taking very large doses.

 Bloating And Gas